Arash-11/personal-site/src/content/blog/js-prototypes.md

 I hope this article helped clarify the different "prototype"s a little.
 This article is in no way comprehensive and only goes over a few parts related to JavaScript's prototypal inheritance.
 If you'd like to read more about inheritance and the prototype chain, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain" target="_blank" rel="noopener noreferrer">this MDN doc</a> is a good place.

+---

-I hope you enjoyed reading this and I'd love to hear if you have any comments.
-You can reach out to me on [Twitter](https://twitter.com/arash11gt).
-Until next time!
+I'd love to hear if you have any comments.
+You can reach out to me on <a href="https://x.com/arash11gt" target="_blank">Twitter</a>.